dallenmidd/tick_sampling/README.md

 `dropoff_rate_data.csv` has the data from the experiment where we estimate the rate at which ticks drop off the drag cloth.

-`variable_drag_dist_data.csv` had the data from the experiment where we measure tick density with drag sampling checking at difference distance intervals.
+`variable_drag_dist_data.csv` had the data from the experiment where we measure tick density with drag sampling checking at different distance intervals.

 `r_code.R` has the code to analyze these experiments.